Children and Communion

 Children in school year 3+ are invited to join a course which would enable them to take Communion before being Confirmed.

-If your child is baptised and aged 7 or older (Year 3+) and they are interested in receiving then please contact a member of the clergy after a service or via the church office on the "contact us" page.
+If your child is baptised and aged 7 or older (Year 3+) and they are interested in receiving then please contact a member of the clergy after a service via the "Get in touch" page.

 Here is a lttle bit more about the background of this initative:

-The following extract from a letter sent by our previous vicar Revd Simon Howard and issued to members of the congregation contains useful information about this initative:
+The following extract from a letter sent by a previous vicar Revd Simon Howard and issued to members of the congregation contains useful information about this initative:

 Children receiving Communion before Confirmation (CbC)